wssun/MAF/README.md

 # MAF (Method-Anchored Test Fragmentation)
 MAF is an automated tool which can be used to extract test fragments from non-standard test codes.
 The test fragments extracted by MAF can be used in plagiarism detection, test recommendation, test reuse, and so on.
+Currently, MAF is primarily used to extracted test fragments from test cases written in JUnit.

 ## Extract MUT
 The class "com.maf.analysis.PUTAnalysis" provides support for extracting methods under test (MUT) from the program under test.